 Why consumers value the direct approach

-From our research conducted in Q1 2020, here are some key insights into why D2C works from a consumer perspective.
+From our research conducted in Q1 2020, here are some key insights into why direct to consumer works from a customer perspective.

 Consumers are taking charge of their purchase journey: Search engines were still the primary discovery channel, with a third of consumers finding new brands this way, and 51% using them for brand or product research.